derivexyz/LEAPs/content/leaps/LEAP-49.md

 `Ts = max(1 - T/L, 0.2)`

-A trader's position score `S` if they hold the position until expiry is defined as
+Define a position score `Ps` if they hold the position until expiry as

-`S = F * Fs * Ts`
+`Ps = F * Fs * Ts`

 When a position's size is adjusted or closed, the position score is the time weighted average of the rate before and after based on contract size.

-For example, if a position with 10 contracts expiring in 2 weeks has score `S1`.
+For example, if a position with 10 contracts expiring in 2 weeks has score `Ps1`.
 The position size is reduced to 5 contracts after 1 week and held until expiry.
-The new score `S2` is
+The new score `Ps2` is

-`S2 = 10/10 * 1/2 * S1 + 5/10 * 1/2 * S1`
+`Ps2 = 10/10 * 1/2 * Ps1 + 5/10 * 1/2 * Ps1`

-A trader's score is the log score of the sum of their position scores for an epoch.
-If a position is held across multiple epochs, the score is split between epochs.
+A trader's total score is the sum of the square root of their daily scores for each position held over an epoch.
+This creates a flatter distribution and balances daily multipliers (see next section).

+If a position is held across multiple epochs, the score carries across epochs.

 **Multipliers**